WICG/attribution-reporting-api/AGGREGATION_SERVICE_TEE.md

   on cloud service(s) which support needed security features.
 We envision the aggregation service being capable of being deployed with multiple cloud providers.
+  * Currently the aggregation service can be deployed on Amazon Web Services (AWS).
+We expect to support Google Cloud Platform (GCP) and other cloud providers in the future.
 * In our current implementation, batches can be assembled on any reliable storage service.
 However, batches will need to be uploaded to the cloud provider to be processed by the aggregation service.
 * To make testing of the aggregation service available in an origin trial, Google will play the role of coordinator.
-Longer term, we prefer that one or more independent entities can share this role.
+Longer term, we prefer that one or more independent entities can assume this role.
 * During the initial experiment, we expect that adtechs will be able to access decrypted payloads via a debugging mode tied to the availability of third party cookies.